applejuanm/restaurante/README.md

-# Restauran app CakePHP project
+# Restaurant app CakePHP project

 **This proyect is in development**.
 Please update your dependencies, some packages are deprecated.